liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-master-pages.md

 ## Data Migration

 > [!IMPORTANT]
 > Custom master page files (\*.master) shouldn't be migrated to the new platform.
-The setting on the destination site ia set to the default master page.
+The setting on the destination site is set to the default master page.
 This process ensures the site renders after the migration.

 ## Preparing for Migration